ipbyrne/SwingKit/README.md

 To evaluate the statistical significance of our results, we will use a hypothesis test called the chi-square test.
 This test compares the counts observed in the data we’ve collected to the counts we would expect if there is no relationship between the variables.

 ### Chi-Squared Hypothesis Testing
+The first thing we must do is establish our Null Hypothesis.

+**Null Hypohtesis: The relationship between swings and which swings lead to which, are totally independent.**

+Now that we have esbalished our null hypothesis, we can perform our Chi-Squared test to determine our p-value.
+If we receive a p-value of .05 or less, we can reject the null hypothesis with 95% confidence.

+In other words, there is a stastiscal signifcance between which swings lead to which.